playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 },
 ```

-We'll want to update it so that the `start` command uses the signing secret from our server environmental variables to verify:
+We'll want to update it so that the `start` command uses the signing secret from our server environment variables to verify:

 ```json
 "verify": "slack-verify --secret $SLACK_SIGNING_SECRET --port=$PORT",